Mary C. McCall Jr.: Biography

 McCall became an associate member of the Guild in 1934 and served her first of six terms on the executive board in 1935.
 As a member of the negotiating committee, she worked to help secure the Guild's first contract with the studios, and as a member of the executive board, she helped secure an across-the-board wage increase from $40 to $125 per week for writers.
 In 1942, the first year the contract was signed, McCall was elected the first woman president of the Guild.

 During her career, McCall wrote for Warner Bros., Columbia Pictures, and Metro-Goldwyn-Mayer.
 Among her screen credits are the 1935 version of A Midsummer Night's Dream, Craig's Wife (1936), The Fighting Sullivans (1944), and Mr. Belvedere Goes to College (1950).
 She also adapted Wilson Collison's novel Dark Dame into Maisie (1939), launching the successful Maisie series.
 McCall wrote or co-wrote eight of the ten films in the series.

 In the 1950s and 1960s, she branched out into television, being credited with four episodes of The Millionaire and one each of Sea Hunt, I Dream of Jeannie, and Gilligan's Island, among others.
-A number of her stories were published in such magazines as Cosmopolitan, Redbook, Collier's, and The Saturday Evening Post from the 1930s to the 1950s.
+A number of her stories were published in magazines such as Cosmopolitan, Redbook, Collier's, and The Saturday Evening Post from the 1930s to the 1950s.

 McCall was one of many who clashed with the conservative Motion Picture Alliance.
 On July 27, 1954, she had to defend herself in front of the House Un-American Activities Committee against reports that she was a communist sympathizer.
 She was completely exonerated by the separate California Senate Factfinding Subcommittee on Un-American Activities of the General Research Committee in its report to the California Senate.

 Mary C. McCall Jr. died of "complications of cancer" at the Motion Picture and Television Hospital, one day shy of her 82nd birthday.

 She was the first recipient of the Writers Guild's Valentine Davies Award in 1962.
 In 1985, she also received the Guild's Edmund J. North Award.